HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/student1_student2/protocol.md

     Alcp uses TCP, The client establishes the connection.
 It has to know the IP address of the server The server listens on TCP port 42020.

+    The server closes the connection after 30 sec of inactivity or if the client request it(CLOSE command).

 Section 3 : Messages

     Client side operation :